varunkumardev/amitmerchant1990.github.io/_posts/2020-03-05-route-model-bindings-custom-keys-laravel7.md

 Now, you can just pass in the slug for the post instead of an `id` like **http://awesomelaravelblog.com/api/posts/my-first-blog** and laravel will fetch the record based on the slug that is provided in the route.

-## Useing two model binding in the route
+## Using two model binding in the route

 Apart from using a single route model binding, you can also use multiple eloquent models in the route definition.
 You can use it for the scenarios where you need to fetch the record based the parent-child relationship.
 For instance, take the following example.